 Philip Henry Sheridan was born to Irish immigrant parents in Albany, N.Y., but reared in Perry County, Ohio, where he worked as a store clerk before obtaining an appointment to West Point.
 An indifferent and fractious student, Cadet Sheridan accumulated so many demerits that he did not graduate until 1853, a year behind his class.
 He took his commission in the infantry, served capably in that Army branch in Texas and in Oregon fighting Indians, and was an obscure infantry lieutenant at the outbreak of the Civil War.
 In 1862, Sheridan found his true calling, however, when he was given a cavalry regiment.
 He rose rapidly to command a division and distinguished himself in subsequent engagements in Mississippi and at Chattanooga.
 In 1864 Grant put him in charge of the cavalry of the Army of the Potomac, the role in which he never lost a battle while proving to be the most able cavalry leader the Union had.
-Later, as commander of the Army of the Shenandoah, he laid waste to the countryside, and took part in the final battles leading to Appomattox and Lee's surrender in 1865.
+Later, as commander of the Army of the Shenandoah, he laid waste to the countryside, and took part in the final battles leading to Appomattox, and Lee's surrender in 1865.

 Sheridan remained in the peacetime Army, served as commander of several military districts in the west, and directed the campaign against the Plains Indians.
-In 1883, "Little Phil" (he was short and stout in stature) succeeded Sherman as General-in-Chief of the U.S. Army, the position he held until his death in 1888.
-Sheridan's portrait appeared on the 6 ounce Snuff stamp, Series of 1875 (Springer TE52, Figure 21).
+In 1883, "Little Phil" (he was short and stout in stature) succeeded Sherman as General-in-Chief of the U.S. Army, the position he held until his death in Figure 7.
+I could not find an image on the 6 ounce Snuff stamp, Series is on the 3¢ Army stamp, Sc.
+787. of 1875 (Springer TE52).